Welcome to the Materials Characterization Facility

 The Mission of the MCF is to train students to use state-of-the-art instrumentation in support of their research and educational goals and to provide infrastructure and centralized resources for faculty across campus who wish to apply for funding for new instrumentation that further enhances Materials Science and Engineering at TAMU.

-The MCF is hosting an Lunchtime Seminar Series beginning Wednesday, October 19, 2016 from 12:00-1:00 PM in GERB 154.
-The first seminar will be about XPS and UPS and presented by Dr. Jing Wu.
+The MCF is hosting the final installment of the Lunchtime Seminar Series will be on Thursday, November 10, 2016 from 12:00-1:00 PM in GERB 154.
+The seminar will be about Scanning Electron Microscopy presented by Dr. Yordanos Bisrat.
 Refreshments will be provided.
 Please RSVP for the presentations as seats are limited.

 Giesecke Engineering Research Building